 I was raised in the rural south and exposed to a lot of superstitions and paranormal phenomena indigenous to the culture.
-When I was very young, the spirits of my deceased grandfather and great-uncle visited me regularly.
+On several occasions when I was very young, I perceived the spirits of my deceased grandfather and great-uncle visiting me.

-With all this in my background, one might logically write me off as some new age crackpot.
-But I believe that would be a mistake.
-I see all these things as having completely rational explanations which can be found in a deeper understanding of the subconscious mind.
+With all these experiences in my background, one might logically write me off as some new age crackpot.
+Nevertheless, I see all these experiences as having completely rational explanations which can be found in a deeper understanding of the subconscious mind.
 My art is all about delving into the subconscious in hopes of bringing about such an understanding.

 BFA, Virginia Commonwealth University, 1970